Heathfield School Special Educational Needs Information

 Pupils with medical needs

 At Heathfield School, we aim to ensure that all children can be fully involved in all aspects of school life, regardless of any medical conditions they may have.
 If your child requires medication in school, we are usually able to support with administering this medication.
 If your child requires medication during the school day, you should speak to the school office or Mrs Syner and complete the relevant paperwork.
-On a day to day basis the school office oversee the administration of any medication and Mrs Sultan manages the medicines that are kept in school.
+On a day to day basis the school office oversees the administration of any medication and Mrs Ali & Mrs Sultan manage the medicines that are kept in school.

 If your child has a complex medical need, you should discuss is with Mrs Syner.
 She will work with yourself, the school nurse and any other medical professionals involved to compile an individual health care plan.
 These plans are discussed with all staff who are involved with the child.
 If special arrangements or facilities are required to support your child’s medical needs, you should speak to Mrs Syner who will arrange for the special arrangements to be made, in conjunction with Mrs Shotter.
 Full details of how we support children with medical conditions can be found in the policy on the school website.